TreasureProject/treasure-marketplace/README.md

 to get the dev environment running on localhost:3000

-We also use `graphql-codegen` to read the graphql endpoint defined in `codegen.yml` and automatically generate type-safe gql queries to be consumed by `react-query`
+We also use `graphql-codegen` to read the graphql endpoint defined in `codegen.yml` and automatically generate type-safe graphql queries to be consumed by `react-query`

 On a separate window, run: